venk120soft/vastu-learnings/README.md

 Second best is Square plot which is 1:1

 ## 2 Cut or extensions to watch
-It is best not have cut or extensions to the plot have any defects.
+It is best not to have cut or extensions to the plot.
 Though below are acceptable

 North East Extension is acceptable